Quantum Security: Strategies for a Post-Quantum World

 Let's talk about quantum computing.

-First introduced by famed physicist Richard Feynman in the 1980s, quantum computing leverages the principles of quantum mechanics to process information.
+First introduced in the 1980s by famed physicist Richard Feynman, quantum computing uses the principles of quantum mechanics to process information.

-Instead of using classical bits (0's and 1's), quantum computers use "quantum bits," called qubits, which can represent both 0 and 1 simultaneously due to the phenomenon known as superposition.
+Instead of using classical bits (0s and 1s), quantum computers use "quantum bits," called qubits.
+Due to the phenomenon known as superposition, qubits can represent both 0 and 1 simultaneously.

 Here is a simple analogy without going too deep:

 Superposition is like a quarter spinning on a table.
-While the quarter is spinning, it's neither heads nor tails but a combination of both possibilities until it finally lands on one side.
+While spinning, it is neither heads nor tails but a combination of both possibilities until it finally lands on one side.
 With quantum computing, the quarter can effectively be both heads and tails at the same time.

 This concept allows quantum computers to perform multiple calculations in parallel, potentially solving problems exponentially faster than classical computers.